Traces in monoidal derivators, and homotopy colimits: Acknowledgments

 \section{Acknowledgments}

 Joseph Ayoub not only suggested to me that there should be an explicit formula for the trace of the homotopy colimit of an endomorphism in the setting of a closed symmetric monoidal triangulated derivator but also contributed several crucial ideas and constructions.
 In particular, the important definition of the ``external hom'' mentioned above is due to him.
 I am also grateful to Michael Shulman for pointing out that an earlier formula was too simplistic.
+Finally, I was lucky to receive a very competent and detailed report by the referee which led to many improvements in the article.
+I would like to thank him or her warmly.